monali-ai-dev/pdf-ai-chatbot/README.md

 - Generates AI-based answers from the document
 - Summarizes PDFs into key points
 - Runs completely in the terminal
+- Saves asked questions and AI-generated answers for reference
 --------

 ## Why I built this